Bzzz: Tattoo! Zap: No Tattoo

 That session was pretty much the first time someone had seen my tattoo and not asked what it said.
 It was refreshing.
-I had gotten used to strangers touching my shoulder, asking me what it said, and I really did not want that anymore.
-I really didn't want this permanent reminder of fleeting temporary feelings from college... anymore.
+I had gotten used to strangers touching my shoulder and asking me what it said, and I really did not want that anymore.
+I really didn't want this permanent reminder of fleeting, temporary feelings from college anymore.

-- The Pain: Now, the part you've been waiting for: The Pain.
+- The Pain: Now, the part you've been waiting for: The pain.
 Oh, the pain.
-As the laser goes off I can hear each pulse zapping, see the bright light pulsing, feel the laser piercing into my skin, and smell the skin burning.
+As the laser went off, I heard each pulse zapping, saw the bright light pulsing, felt the laser piercing into my skin, and smelled the skin burning.
 Yes.
 The smell of skin burning.
-If I'm lucky enough, the skin is still extremely numb from the super ice.
-If not, the laser feels like a small thin dagger dripping with acid being pierced into my skin every time it pulses.
+In parts, the skin was still extremely numb from the super ice.
+In other parts, the laser felt like a small, thin dagger dripping with acid being pierced into my skin every time it pulsed.
 BUT!
-It's over in a flash!
-(Ba-Dum Tsh!)
-After this experience the nurse then puts ointment over the area and covers it with gauze.
+It was over in a flash!
+(Ba-dum-tsh!)
+Afterwards, the nurse put ointment over the area and covered it with gauze.

-After treatment #4: All healed, body taking the ink away.
+After Treatment #4: All healed, Body Taking the Ink Away

-After treatment #6: Healed and Waiting
+After Treatment #6: Healed and Waiting

-After treatment #7: A Long Time Waiting
+After Treatment #7: A Long Time Waiting

-Post Treatment #8 & #9
+After Treatment #8 & #9